Lose fat. Build muscle.

 200-400 cal under maintenance

 Big enough to lose fat.
-Small enough to grow muscle.
-Not a number you'll find in any quick-fix program.
+Small enough to still grow muscle.
+Not a number you'll see in any quick-fix program.

 1g per pound